SuperOfficeDocs/superoffice-docs/docs/developer-portal/security/add-user.md

 ---
 title: Add a user
 uid: dp-add-user
-description: How to add a user in the SuperOffice developer portal.
+description: How to add a user in the SuperOffice Developer Portal.
 author: Bergfrid Dias
-so.date: 05.12.2022
+so.date: 05.23.2022
-keywords: devportal, user, access so.topic: howto so.version: so.envir: cloud
+keywords: Developer Portal, user, access so.topic: howto so.version: so.envir: cloud